curtispuetz/pypp-docs/docs/transpiler_features/proj_info_json.md

 # cpp_dir_is_dirty

 When this option is `true`, the Py++ transpiler will copy the C++ template project to your C++ directory.
-After the template has been copied the transpiler will automatically set this option to `false`.
+After the template has been copied, the transpiler will automatically set this option to `false`.

-This option needs to be set to `true` if you are transpiling to a directory for a first time.
+This option needs to be set to `true` if you are transpiling to a directory for the first time.

 Default: `true` (but automatically becomes `false` after C++ template is copied)